adamcooke/keyman/README.md

 ## Pushing files to servers

-In order to push files to the server, you must already have YOUR key on the machine in order to authenticate.
-If you do not, you will not have access and will therefore be unable to push configuration.
+In order to push your authorized_keys files to your servers, keyman must be able to authenticate.
+In the first instance, we will attempt to use your local SSH keys to do this.
+If we cannot authenticate with these, you will be prompted for the password when you attempt to push.
+This password, if accepted, will then be cached for your "session" and attempted for any subsequent servers which cannot be authenticated with your SSH keys.

 ```bash
 $ cd path/to/manifest